 Smaller containers restrict growth which results in smaller size fruit.
-But that may be what you want to suit your space.
-And, no matter what, it’s fun to try.
+But that may be what you want to suit your space—an unusual, mid-size houseplant.

 The tips here come from researchers, professional growers, and home gardeners.
 Sometimes the only studies we have to refer to focus on commercial growing practices on farms and in greenhouses.
 As home gardeners we have to try things out to see what works for us.